Shangda-Zhao/Design-and-Implementation-of-PL0-Language-Compiler/README.md

 # PL/0 Language Compiler
-This is my compilation principle course design in 2019 Fall and I got an A in this class.
 # Inroduction

 I developed a compiler of four parts, including lexical analysis, syntax analysis, virtual machine, and symbol table, which could translate PL/0 language into executable 8086 Assembly language